 Some of the common queries we deal with relate to clients who have accumulated a large number of infringements, wish to dispute a particular infringement or fine, or wish to apply for revocation.
 The infringements procedure can be complicated and difficult to understand, and we seek to provide clarity to our clients in concisely explaining available options to them.
 Ultimately, it will depend on the type of infringement you have received and the stage in infringement process it has reached (i.e. is it the first notice or are you at a warrant stage).
 Overwhelmingly, by receiving competent legal advice and representation, you can significantly reduce the total cost of the fines.

 Life can be overwhelming and we understand that most people want to put their heads in the sand when they see the Victoria Police or Court envelopes arrive in their letterbox.
 However, often there is a straightforward way to reduce the total amount of tolls (and accordingly the amount you have to pay) and to streamline the process so that you can manage any outstanding toll debts and enter into a payment plan that is manageable and affordable.
-Please do not hesitate to contact our office to make an appointment to discuss your matter.
+Please do not hesitate to contact the infringement lawyers at our office to make an appointment to discuss your matter.

-Companies -v- the individual
+Companies -v- The Individual

 In our view companies MUST keep a record of their drivers, the dates and times that they are driving a vehicle, the vehicle registration plate of the vehicle being driven and, a copy of the drivers licence of the driver.
 By having these details, the company can nominate a driver personally responsible for a traffic infringement, saving the company a considerable degree of hassle and expense.
 We have had cases come through our office where a particularly reckless employee driver has accumulated an incredible number of infringements whilst driving a company vehicle.
 However, because the company did not keep records of exactly when this employee was driving, nor did they take a photocopy of their driver’s licence, they were unable to nominate that person.
 The company may have dismissed the employee, but they were still left with the significant fines to pay, whilst the employee’s bank balance, licence and demerit points (in particular) were unaffected.
 It is always sensible to keep diligent records of employee drivers if for no other reason than it acts as a deterrent against disobeying the road rules whilst operating a company vehicle.